philshem/open-mastermind/README.md

 _  :  incorrect color

-The order of the response tiles does not necessarily match the colored characters.
+The order of the response tiles is sorted and does not necessarily match the position of the colored tiles.

 Type !h during gameplay to read these instructions.